 If the technically constrained Subordinate CA certificate includes the id-kp-emailProtection extended key usage, it also includes the Name Constraints X.509v3 extension with constraints on rfc822Name, with at least one name in permittedSubtrees, each such name having its ownership validated according to section 3.2.2.4 of the Baseline Requirements.

 7.1.6.
 Certificate Policy Object Identifier

-An object identifier (OID) is a unique number that identifies an object or policy.
-The OIDs used by DigiCert are listed in Section 1.2.
+An object identifier (OID) is a unique number that identifies an object or policy and are included as appropriate in the certificate.